liesnikov/extensible-elaborator/paper/main.md

 In all of these examples, the solvers evolved organically over time together with the language.
 Coq [@thecoqdevelopmentteamCoqProofAssistant2022] invested a lot of effort into user-facing features while having a relatively stable core in the last decade.
-However, historically struggling with similar issues in the elaboration: for example, Canonical Structures didn't get to be properly documented for 15 yearsp
+However, historically struggling with similar issues in the elaboration: for example, Canonical Structures didn't get to be properly documented for 15 years
 [@mahboubiCanonicalStructuresWorking2013].
 Agda [@norellPracticalProgrammingLanguage2007] experimented more with features baked into the core of the type system, like sized types which brought their own solver infrastructure [@abelExtensionMartinLofType2016].
 Lean 4 is aiming to streamline this process, allowing users to develop new surface-level features [@leonardodemouraLeanMetaprogramming2021] using elaboration monads [@mouraLeanTheoremProver2021], but Lean 3 was built in a more conventional way [@demouraLeanTheoremProver2015a].